eldraco/Sapito/README.md

 The Answer Section of Multicast DNS queries is not authoritative.

 - A SRV record gives the target host and port where the service instance can be reached.
+- The DNS TXT record of the same name gives additional information about this instance, in a structured form using key/value pairs

 # Why some packets have a question and answers in the same packet?

 Because of Known-Answer suppression (https://tools.ietf.org/html/rfc6762#section-7.1)

     Known-Answer Suppression